bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

  author: "J.R.R.
 Tolkien",
 };

-- The above literal is a “Book” object type.
+- The above literal is a “Book " object type.
 - `Object Type` is defined by it’s attributes and behaviors.

 > `**Behaviors**` **are represented by methods.**